marcus-deans/Cellular-Automata-Simulator/doc/PLAN.md

 * Trade-offs

 ## User Interface
+> User Interface.
+Include one or more pictures of the user interface (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a dummy program that serves as a exemplar).
+Describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).

 Here is our intended UI which we drew out for Game of Life.
 We included the 'parameters' field to show what values would appear like, even though Game of Life has no parameters.
 In this case the